Ease of Use

 At $59.99 DaBox is a decent value, but no heat settings hurt that value.
 Add a coupon and it is better.

 A vape pen with a terrible design flaw does not become a great value just because it is cheap.
 DaBox is priced at $59.99, which is cheaper than most other major vape pen companies.
-It is more expensive than some of the lower quality devices out there, like those from YoCan.
+It is more expensive than some of the lower quality devices out their, like those from YoCan.
 DaBox is a better value when you find the cheapest price.
 So far the lowest price Dabox is at King Pen Vapes.
 Use coupon code KPV15 and you are only paying $46.71 shipped.
 That is a pretty good value, but affiliate won’t tell you that code.

-Scorching your concentrates and inefficiencies hurts the value
+Scorching your concentrates and inefficiencies hurts value

-Scorching concentrates and wax splattering all over the place do hurt value here.
+Scorching concentrates and wax splattering all over the place does hurt value here.
 I can drop a small piece of wax into a Quartz Quest and use it until the end.
 On DaBox, wax is splattering everywhere due to the too-high heat.
 That is wasted money.
 That hurts value.

 Two atomizers are better than one

 In conclusion, Vivant’s DaBox puts out too much heat and leaves the user with no option to change it.
 This seems like a product that would be easily sold to distributors and stores.
-They try it once and are impressed by the strength, but they do not use it extensively to see what really happens with it as we did here.
+They try it once and are impressed by the strength, but they do not use it extensively to see what really happens with it like we did here.
 I could see the same lack of experience with the product in the many affiliate reviews that are out there on it as well.
 Or maybe they are just saying it is good for the commission or because it is a paid review.
-You can learn more about DaBox on its official page here.
+You can learn more about DaBox on it’s official page here.